newhavenrb/conferences/17_Grasping_Complexity_with_Both_Hands.md

 *Sucks - Rocks Dichotomy*
 We are so very black or white
 It must be one or the other
-We have a tendency to dismass a new idea as soon as we find one flaw with it However, the new idea doesn't have to be perfect to be good TDD is not a proof; its for gaining more confidence in your system
+We have a tendency to dismiss a new idea as soon as we find one flaw with it However, the new idea doesn't have to be perfect to be good TDD is not a proof; its for gaining more confidence in your system